inwtx/Indy-Connection-Tutorial/README.md

 <br>
 <p>
 <b>IdSocksInfo1 Component</b><br>
-Set the Host to 127.0.0.1, Port to 9050, and Version to svSocks5<br>
+Set the Host to 127.0.0.1, Port to 9050, and Version to<br>
-for use with Tor (Tor must be started externally).<br>
+svSocks5 for use with Tor (Tor must be started externally).<br>
 </p>
 <p>
  <img src="/image/IdSocksInfo1OI.png" width="240" height="370">